pyrmont/sled/README.md

 The calendar displays:

-- the creative ASCII art for that year
+- the ASCII art calendar for that year
 - gold stars (`**`) for puzzles you've completed
-- ANSI 256-colour support (when available)
+- ANSI 256 colours

 To disable colours: